Minimally Invasive (Keyhole) Bunion & Foot Surgery

 Is it for me?

-Most people are eligible to have minimally invasive surgery, however it is not for everyone.
-Some deformities are too large to be corrected using minimally invasive techniques.
-A consultation with Mr Gordon will allow you to discuss this in detail and decide which method of foot correction is appropriate for you.
+Most people are eligible to have minimally invasive surgery.
+Even severe deformities deemed too large to be corrected by open techniques can be corrected using minimally invasive techniques.
+A consultation with Mr Gordon will allow you to discuss this in detail.

 Please call or email Mr Gordon’s PA Helen on 020 7993 2373 or for more information.